-Collaboration with Volunteer Tutor Organizations
+Collaboration with Volunteer Tutor Organizations:

 In no instance can a volunteer tutor generate EPE aid.
 A volunteer tutor is defined as someone who is providing instruction but receives no compensation.
 In a traditional setting, a volunteer tutor can work with an adult student in the classroom while a certified teacher, employed by the school district or BOCES, is in the same room and overseeing the lesson.
 In a Distance Education setting, a volunteer tutor can work with adult students while they are completing their packets of instruction.
-In both cases, it is the time spent with a certified teacher working with the student that generates EPE aid.
-No additional EPE aid is generated by the use of volunteer tutors.
-The traditional or Distance Education programs must be approved and should stand alone with or without the involvement of the tutor (i.e., the program is not dependent on the involvement of the tutor for instruction.)
-No special approval is required to use volunteer tutors as part of an approved traditional or Distance Education program.
+In both cases, the time spent with a certified teacher working with the student generates EPE aid.
+The use of volunteer tutors does not generate any additional EPE aid.
+The traditional or Distance Education programs must be approved and should stand alone with or without the involvement of the tutor (i.e., the program is not dependent on tutor involvement for instruction.)
+No special approval is required to use volunteer tutors in an approved traditional or Distance Education program.